-In this paper we have shown that the primary multiple-L1 learner corpus, the ICLE, has serious problems when applied to the task of native language detection; in particular, the topic biases resulting from the way the corpus was built is a confounding factor that results in crossvalidated performance that is misleading, and training that is useless.
+In this paper we have argued that the mostly commonly used multiple-L1 learner corpus, the ICLE, has problems when applied as is to the task of native language detection; in particular, the topic biases resulting from the way the corpus was built is a confounding factor that results in cross-validated performance that is misleading, and training that results in near chance performance elsewhere.
 Our approach here was to look for other, cheap ways to get training data for NLD; we presented the web-scraped Lang-8 learner corpus, and showed that it is useful for the task, particularly if large quantities of data are used.
-We also investigated ways to do NLD that don't involve having learner corpora at all.
+We also investigated ways to do NLD that do not involve having learner corpora at all.
 All of these avenues are promising, and future work will include seeing how they might be combined to create a state-of-the-art system.